 How does Aged Garlic Extract improve cardiovascular health?

 Your cardiovascular system is only as healthy as the arteries that carry your blood throughout your body.
 Healthy arteries are flexible with a smooth, undamaged endothelium—that single layer of cells that line the inner surface of your arteries—that allows oxygen and nutrient-rich blood to flow freely to all of your organs and tissues.
 But over time, the effects of heredity, unhealthy habits, and age can cause the buildup of artery-damaging plaque and calcium deposits.
 When arteries become damaged—a condition called atherosclerosis—blood flow can eventually be hindered or even completely blocked.
-However, clinical trials show that Aged Garlic Extract (AGE) can reverse the buildup of plaque and coronary artery calcification, ultimately helping to minimize the progression of atherosclerosis.
+In extensive research, clinical trials have shown that Aged Garlic Extract (AGE) can halt and even reverse the buildup of plaque and coronary artery calcification, ultimately helping to minimize the progression of atherosclerosis.1

 High blood pressure—which is defined as 130/80 mmHg or higher—is aptly called “the silent killer” because it typically has no symptoms.
 Although this condition often flies under the radar, it can lead to serious health problems including atherosclerosis, congestive heart failure, and stroke.
 Human studies suggest that AGE provides blood pressure benefits similar to first-line medications.